 - 4.3 The Housing Revenue Account (HRA) is a separate ring-fenced account within the Council for the income and expenditure associated with its housing stock.
 The HRA does not directly impact on the Council's wider General Fund budget or on the level of council tax.
 Income to the HRA is primarily received through the rents and other charges paid by tenants and leaseholders. - 4.4 Within North Northamptonshire prior to 1st April 2021 there were two HRA accounts, covering the sovereign Councils of Kettering and Corby respectively.
 As part of the move to a single unitary council for North Northamptonshire, there was a statutory requirement to create a single HRA for the area.
-Whilst North

-Northamptonshire Council must only operate one HRA it will, for a period of time, operate two separate Neighbourhood Accounts, these being:

-- the Corby Neighbourhood Account responsible for the stock that was managed by Corby Borough Council and - the Kettering Neighbourhood Account responsible for the stock that was managed by Kettering Borough Council. - 4.5 The Council's overall outturn forecast for the Housing Revenue Account as at Period 10, is a forecast pressure of £116k (Period 9 £183k) against the approved budget of £35.150m.
-This will be managed through seeking mitigation in year or use of the HRA reserve.
-This is summarised in the table below and further details are set out in Section 7.
-It is important to note that this is subject to continual review.
+Whilst North Northamptonshire Council must only operate one HRA it will, for a period of time, operate two separate Neighbourhood Accounts, these being: - the Corby Neighbourhood Account responsible for the stock that was managed by Corby Borough Council and - the Kettering Neighbourhood Account responsible for the stock that was managed by Kettering Borough Council. - 4.5 The Council's overall outturn forecast for the Housing Revenue Account as at Period 11, is a forecast underspend of £192k (Period 10 was a pressure of £116k) against the approved budget of £35.150m.
+This is summarised in the table below and further details are set out in Section 6 of this report.

-Housing Revenue Account For Directorate Expenditure Income Net P10 Forecast Variance at 31/03/22 £'000 £'000 £'000 £'000 Corby Neigbourhood Account 19,647 (19,647) 0 86 Kettering Neighbourhood Account 15,503 (15,503) 0 30 Net Position 2021/22 35,150 (35,150) 0 116
+Housing Revenue Account For Directorate Expenditure £'000 Income Net £'000 P11 Forecast Variance at 31/03/22 £'000 Corby Neigbourhood Account 19,647 (19,647) 0 (112) Kettering Neighbourhood Account 15,503 , , 0 (80) Net Position 2021/22 35,150 (35,150) 0 (192)